fubralimited/fubra-analytics/README.md

 ### TODO:
 ---

+Change auth to use single instance like WP plugins and then remove passing in the client

 Find way of managing profiles

 	- Maybe set all profiles to updated = no then yes once updated and go on that only.